 The page editor will allow you to launch new pages instantly so your students can get their hands on your new course offerings.

-Furthermore, Teachable allows you to modify the language on your website to make it more accessible for foreign students.
+Furthermore, Teachable allows you to modify the language on your website to make it more accessible for international students.

 Summary of Teachable’s Course Creation Features:

-- It comes with optimized sales templates for higher conversions
+- It comes with optimized course templates for sales pages for higher conversions

 - You can add various file formats from cloud storage

-- The drag-and-drop builder makes it easy to create high-quality pages
+- The drag-and-drop course builder makes it easy to create high-quality pages

-- The website you build is fully optimized for mobile devices
+- With Teachable site builder, the website you build is fully optimized for mobile devices

 - You can add multiple team members